-WHEREFORE, Plaintiff asks that this Court issue judgment in its favor and against the Department, and to grant the following relief:
+WHEREFORE, Plaintiff asks that this Court issue judgment in its favor and against the

+Department, and to grant the following relief:
-A. Declare that the Recoupment Action is (i) contrary to and exceeds the Department's statutory and administrative authority under the HEA, the APA, and rules promulgated thereunder; (ii) arbitrary, capricious, an abuse of discretion, and not in accordance with law; (iii) contrary to the requirements of the Due Process Clause of the Fifth Amendment to the United States Constitution; and (iv) otherwise unlawful;

-B. Issue a permanent injunction enjoining (i) the Recoupment Action from proceeding without strict compliance with all applicable rules and laws; (ii) the Department from taking any further action under the Recoupment Notice; and (iii) the Department from taking other related punitive, prejudicial, or adverse actions against DeVry, including requiring a letter of credit from or imposing heightened cash monitoring over DeVry;

-C. Grant reasonable attorney's fees and expenses; and

-D. Award such further relief as this Court deems just and proper.
+- A. Declare that the Department's recoupment scheme is unconstitutional because it violates Article I; - B. Declare that the Department's ALJs are unconstitutionally insulated from at-will removal by the President in violation of Article II; - C. Declare that the Recoupment Action is (i) contrary to and exceeds the Department's statutory and administrative authority under the HEA, the APA, and rules promulgated thereunder; (ii) arbitrary, capricious, an abuse of discretion, and not in accordance with law; (iii) contrary to the requirements of the Due Process Clause of the Fifth Amendment to the United States Constitution; and (iv) otherwise unlawful; - D. Issue a preliminary and permanent injunction enjoining the Department from enforcing the unconstitutional recoupment scheme, including a prohibition on the Department from continuing to prosecute the Recoupment Action and/or any further proceedings in the Recoupment Action; - E. Issue a permanent injunction enjoining (i) the Recoupment Action from proceeding without strict compliance with all applicable rules and laws; (ii) the Department from taking any further action under the Recoupment Notice; and (iii) the Department from taking other related punitive, prejudicial, or adverse actions against DeVry, including requiring a letter of credit from or imposing heightened cash monitoring over DeVry; - F. Grant reasonable attorney's fees and expenses; and - G. Award such further relief as this Court deems just and proper.

-E. In the alternative, if the Recoupment Action is permitted to proceed, Plaintiff asks that this Court declare (i) the appropriate legal basis (if any) for the Recoupment Action and (ii) what procedures would govern the rights of the parties in adjudicating the merits of the underlying BDR Applications and the Recoupment Action to ensure DeVry is provided due process of law.
+H. In the alternative, if the Recoupment Action is permitted to proceed, Plaintiff asks that this Court declare (i) the appropriate legal basis (if any) for the Recoupment Action and (ii) what procedures would govern the rights of the parties in adjudicating the merits of the underlying BDR Applications and the Recoupment Action to ensure DeVry is provided due process of law.